-- it complied with the procedural requirements under subsection 22(2) of the Food Standards Australia New Zealand Act 1991 (FSANZ Act) - it related to a matter that warranted the variation of a food regulatory measure.

-1.5 Procedure for assessment

-The application is being assessed under the General Procedure of the FSANZ Act.
+- it complied with the procedural requirements under subsection 22(2) of the Food Standards Australia New Zealand At 1991 (FSANZ Act); and - it related to a matter that might be developed as a food regulatory measure.
+1.5 Procedure for assessment The Application is being assessed under the General Procedure.